A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

 \subsection{Datasets \& Environments}

 \textbf{Datasets.} We compile a large-scale dataset comprising 432 tasks from six domains.
-We leverage datasets from prior works.
+We leverage datasets from prior works if available, and generate our own data otherwise.
 For Atari, we extract 5M transitions per task from the DQN-Replay dataset released by \citet{Agarwal:20}.
 For Composuite, we leverage the datasets released by \citep{Hussing:2023}.
 For Meta-World, we use 2M transitions per task released by \citep{Schmied:23}.
 For DMControl, we generate 10M transitions per task using task-specific RL agents.
 For Mimicgen, we use the datasets for the 21 tasks released by \citep{Mandlekar:23} and generate trajectories for the remaining 62 tasks.
 Finally, for Procgen, we extract 20M transitions from the datasets released by \citep{Schmied:24}.
 Our final dataset contains 3.4M trajectories and in total 894M transitions (see Table \ref{tab:data}).
 We reserve an additional 37 tasks from the same domains for zero-shot evaluation.
 To foster future research, we release our data-preparation pipeline and generated data.
+We provide the rationales for our specific dataset selection in Appendix \ref{appendix:env-data-general}.

 \textbf{Environments.} Atari and Procgen come with image observations and discrete actions.
 In contrast, the remaining four domains exhibit state-based observations and continuous actions.
 Consequently, our experiments involve a mixture of state and action spaces as well as varying episode lengths (see Table \ref{tab:data}).
-Periodically evaluating the trained agents on all 432 tasks sequentially is time-consuming and we, therefore, distributed the evaluation across GPUs and parallel processes (see Appendix \ref{appendix:exp-details}).
+Periodically evaluating the trained agents on all 432 tasks sequentially is time-consuming, and we, therefore, distributed the evaluation across GPUs and parallel processes (see Appendix \ref{appendix:exp-details}).
+Additional details on our datasets and environments are available in Appendix \ref{appendix:env-data}.